The UEA welcomes visionaries, thinkers, and doers to our third annual symposium, Culture in Place.

 Director, 221A

 Arrive at the Reliance Atrium to check in and grab a beverage and pastry from Nemesis before moving to the Reliance Theatre for talks at 10:00 AM.
+Please arrive early at 9:30am as a line forms at check-in.

 This fireside pairing brings together Brad Jones, Chief Development Officer at Wesgroup Properties, and Michael Mortensen, Founder of LiveableCityPlanning Ltd.